mmbman/Katagiri/1986-05-03-Ten-Grave-Prohibitory-Precepts.md

 #### 40:00

-So all you have to do is, in the realm of the partition [...] where awakening is awakening, you don’t know.
+[...]
+In the realm of the partition [...] where awakening is awakening, you don’t know.
 And then, the Precept comes up: *do not take life*.
 What should you do? *Not taking life* [is] coming up: how do you understand, how do you accept this precept [of] not taking life?

 Already before you take this precept of not taking life, immediately your computer starts to work and – *[clacking sound effects]* – lots of lights coming up, you know?
 And then, at superspeed, you catch the meaning of the idea of *not taking life* in terms of morality, ethics, and physics, biology. *[He laughs.]* Very busy, very busy.
 But it’s very quick; you can do it.

 So Buddha gives you the precept of not taking life, and then immediately your computer starts to work. [...]
 You are participating in *where*?
 You are already completely before and after.
 The computer working means already you are participating in a different world [than] Buddha teaches you; already you slip off.
 You already miss the most important point [that] everyone has to go through: this is called [the] *path*, this is called *the Way*.
 Everyone, all sentient beings, have to pass [through this]; trees, birds, lions, elephants, all things pass through that world.
 But human beings always ...